DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### The Hanged Man
 "A perspective of sacrifice unveils untold wisdom."
-- Whenever you take damage during combat, channel one Mana of the primary damage type of the damage source and gain one Cast Speed for one turn.
+- Whenever you take damage during combat, channel one Mana of the primary damage type of the damage source and Accumulate 1 Mana.
 - At the start of combat, draw 1 additional card for each 10 Health missing.

 ### Lightning Coil